iangomez/commutipy/README.md

 The Spotify instance will ask for a url containing the authorization code ([read the docs to understand the flow](https://spotipy.readthedocs.io/en/latest/#authorization-code-flow)), copy & paste that back into your console, and it should work.

+### Schedule
+Use cron on Linux to run it on a daily interval.
+Or use the Windows Task Scheduler.

 ## To-do
 Keep track of which albums were listened to completely (last.fm api?)